thomas10-10/limited-time-link/README.md

   }

 ```
-( optional, you can redirect your secret link to your disposable link ) like this ->
+( very optional, you can redirect your secret link to your disposable link ) like this ->
 ```
   location ~ /goToLink/your-secret-address-to-get-time-link-like:26MFP045... {
         return 301 https://name.domain.com/1_generate-token_/ ;